FAQ

 Can I get my donation back once it’s received by NCF?

 We hope you will make your commitment with ample thought and prayer, and with as much foresight as you can.
 However, we know that extenuating circumstances occur.
-Should it become necessary to leave SEEDS before your commitment is over, you may submit a letter of resignation to the Leadership Committee via mail or email.
+Should it become necessary to leave SEEDS2 before your commitment is over, you may submit a letter of resignation to the Leadership Committee via mail or email.
 All we ask is that you join us and/or leave us prayerfully and thoughtfully.

 Can I “re-up” for additional years?